Osmium: History

 Osmium was discovered in 1803 by Smithson Tennant and William Hyde Wollaston in London, England.
-The discovery of osmium is intertwined with that of platinum and the other metals of the platinum group.
+Its discovery is intertwined with that of platinum and the other metals of the platinum group.
 Platinum reached Europe as platina ("small silver"), first encountered in the late 17th century in silver mines around the Chocó Department, in Colombia.
-The discovery that this metal was not an alloy, but a distinct new element, was published in 1748.
+The discovery that this metal was not an alloy but a new element was published in 1748.

 Chemists who studied platinum dissolved it in aqua regia (a mixture of hydrochloric and nitric acids) to create soluble salts.
 They always observed a small amount of a dark, insoluble residue.
-Joseph Louis Proust thought that the residue was graphite.
+Joseph Louis Proust thought the residue was graphite.
 Victor Collet-Descotils, Antoine François, comte de Fourcroy, and Louis Nicolas Vauquelin also observed iridium in the black platinum residue in 1803, but did not obtain enough material for further experiments.
 Later the two French chemists Fourcroy and Vauquelin identified a metal in a platinum residue they called ptène.

 In 1803, Smithson Tennant analyzed the insoluble residue and concluded that it must contain a new metal.
 Vauquelin treated the powder alternately with alkali and acids and obtained a volatile new oxide, which he believed was of this new metal—which he named ptene, from the Greek word πτηνος (ptènos) for winged.
 However, Tennant, who had the advantage of a much larger amount of residue, continued his research and identified two previously undiscovered elements in the black residue, iridium and osmium.
-He obtained a yellow solution (probably of cis–[Os(OH)_{2}O_{4}]^{2−}) by reactions with sodium hydroxide at red heat.
-After acidification he was able to distill the formed OsO_{4}.
+He obtained a yellow solution (probably of cis\s[Os(OH)2O4](2−)) by reactions with sodium hydroxide at red heat.
+After acidification he was able to distill the formed OsO4.
 He named it osmium after Greek osme meaning "a smell", because of the chlorine-like and slightly garlic-like smell of the volatile osmium tetroxide.
 Discovery of the new elements was documented in a letter to the Royal Society on June 21, 1804.

 Uranium and osmium were early successful catalysts in the Haber process, the nitrogen fixation reaction of nitrogen and hydrogen to produce ammonia, giving enough yield to make the process economically successful.
 At the time, a group at BASF led by Carl Bosch bought most of the world's supply of osmium to use as a catalyst.
 Shortly thereafter, in 1908, cheaper catalysts based on iron and iron oxides were introduced by the same group for the first pilot plants, removing the need for the expensive and rare osmium.

 Osmium is now obtained primarily from the processing of platinum and nickel ores.